-Sellers recognize brands as a basis for establishing competitive advantage and a sign of quality for satisfied customers.
+Sellers recognize brands as a basis for establishing competitive advantage.
+Many also consider it a sign of quality for satisfied customers.
 Consumers recognize brands as symbolic devices that denote quality and source of a product.
-A strong brand is associated with a lower risk and trustworthiness that makes the consumer feel comfortable in doing business with that company.
-This means that good brand management can actually simplify a consumer’s purchase decision, as consumers discover which brands satisfy their needs and remain committed and loyal to those brands as long as they continue to meet their expectations.
+For the most part, customers trust strong brands as reliable enough to give them quality products for their money.
+As a result, good brand management can actually simplify a consumer’s purchase decision.
+As consumers discover which brands satisfy their needs and remain committed and loyal to those brands as long as they continue to meet their expectations.

 Brand management is essentially a form of marketing.
-A brand manager will use various techniques in order to increase the perceived value of a brand over a period of time.
-When effective, brand management builds a wealth of consumers who remain loyal even as product and service prices go up.
-This requires that the brand manager understands the brand, its target market, and the company’s overall vision so that he can develop a strategic plan in order to maintain and even gain more value for the brand.
+A brand manager uses various techniques in order to increase the perceived value of a brand over a period of time.
+When effective, brand management builds a customer base that remains loyal even as prices increase.
+This requires that the brand manager understands the brand and its target market.
+The company’s overall vision so should be understood so that he can develop a strategic plan in order to maintain and even gain more value for the brand.

-Any brand has both tangible and intangible properties that must be effectively managed.
-Some of the tangible properties of a brand include its products, price, packaging, logo, associated colors, and lettering format.
-These are the things consumers will see or hear that will cause them to think of the brand.
-Some of the intangible properties of a brand include the promise, personality, positioning, and emotion that is associated with the brand.
+Naturally, any brand must effectively manage their assets, both tangible and intangible.
+Some of the tangible properties of a brand include its product, price, packaging, logo, associated colors, and lettering format.
+Consumers see or hear things as a result that cause them to think of the brand.
+Some of the intangible properties of a brand include the promise, personality, positioning, and emotion associated with the brand.
 Brands can cover multiple products or services, and even a single brand name can cover multiple brands under it.
 An example is a brand of cars, which has many different models under their brand, or a parent company with many brands under it.